-Home » Right to buy mortgages bad credit » Right to Buy mortgage default
+Home » Getting the Right to buy mortgages bad credit » Right to Buy mortgage default

 Buying your council home through the Right to Buy scheme can be an exciting opportunity, allowing you to take a significant step onto the property ladder.
 But what happens if you have a default on your credit record?
 Is it still possible to secure a Right to Buy mortgage with a default?
 In this article, we explore your options clearly.